Installation view of Hiroshi Sugimoto, 2006, at the Hirshhorn Museum and Sculpture Garden

 February 16 to May 14, 2006

-Using a large-format camera and, for the most part, black-and-white film, Sugimoto has created images that stimulate both intellect and vision, often capturing what is elusive to sight-the horizon line between sky and sea at night, the sum total of light projected during a feature-length film, or the physical contours of the principle represented by a mathematical equation.
+Using a large-format camera and, for the most part, black-and-white film, Sugimoto has created images that stimulate both intellect and vision, often capturing what is elusive to sight: the horizon line between sky and sea at night; the sum total of light projected during a feature-length film; and the physical contours of the principle represented by a mathematical equation.
 His work also points to the human impulse to represent reality, a drive that has inspired artists throughout history and is embodied in photography itself.
-Six photographs by Sugimoto have entered the Hirshhorn’s collection since 2003, including his powerful image of New York City’s World Trade Center towers and works from the “Theaters” series.
-On the second level, two videos will provide further insight into Sugimoto’s vision: the artist’s video, Accelerated Buddhas, will be shown along with a brief profile from the acclaimed PBS series Art 21.
-This exhibition will be shown at The Modern Art Museum of Fort Worth from September 17, 2006 through January 21, 2007.
+Six photographs by Sugimoto have entered the Hirshhorn’s collection since 2003, including his powerful image of New York City’s World Trade Center towers and works from the Theaters series.
+On the museum’s second level, two videos provided further insight into Sugimoto’s vision: his Accelerated Buddhas was shown along with a brief profile from the acclaimed PBS series Art 21.
+This exhibition traveled to the Modern Art Museum of Fort Worth from September 17, 2006, through January 21, 2007.

-Beginning April 1, the Smithsonian’s Arthur M. Sackler Gallery will feature Hiroshi Sugimoto: History of History (through July 30), an exhibition that includes ancient and medieval Japanese artworks from Sugimoto’s personal collection.
+In addition, the Smithsonian’s Arthur M. Sackler Gallery featured Hiroshi Sugimoto: History of History (April 1 to July 30), an exhibition that included ancient and medieval Japanese artworks from Sugimoto’s personal collection.
 For more information, visit http://www.asia.si.edu/.
 Visit the Freer/Sackler’s Hiroshi Sugimoto interactive.

-Hiroshi Sugimoto is organized by the Hirshhorn Museum and Sculpture Garden, Smithsonian Institution, Washington, DC, and the Mori Art Museum, Tokyo.
-The presentation at the Hirshhorn is made possible in part by the Holenia Trust in memory of Joseph H. Hirshhorn, the Hirshhorn’s Board of Trustees, and contributions to the Annual Circle.
-Support for the opening reception is provided by Okunomatsu Sake Brewery Co., Ltd. In-kind support of the international tour is provided by Japan Airlines.
+Hiroshi Sugimoto was organized by the Hirshhorn Museum and Sculpture Garden, Smithsonian Institution, Washington, DC, and the Mori Art Museum, Tokyo.
+The presentation at the Hirshhorn was made possible in part by the Holenia Trust in memory of Joseph H. Hirshhorn, the Hirshhorn’s Board of Trustees, and contributions to the Annual Circle.
+Support for the opening reception was provided by Okunomatsu Sake Brewery Co., Ltd. In-kind support of the international tour was provided by Japan Airlines.